Bes0n/LFCS/README.md

     - complete: all denied
     - policy used:
         - rules - what is allowed, what is not
-    - also available of SUSE and Ubuntu
+    - also available on SUSE and Ubuntu
 - **AppArmor**:
     - Purchased by SUSE.
 SUSE and Ubuntu - default solution.
     - easy to configure